 - Wilderness as a Healing Environment

 - Standards of Practice and Ethics in Ecotherapy

 Students who have already attained a master's degree in a field of mental health practice may apply to join the program and work toward a certificate in Ecopsychology.
-This requires completion of five, 3-credit courses, attendance at four colloquia at Prescott College, and successful participation in at least two intensive workshops.
+This requires completion of five 3-credit courses, and successful participation in two optional intensive workshops.

 Prescott College Contact Information